-The Lishan Winter Sprout is one of our signature teas.
-In appearance, taste, texture and aroma, we’ve never come across a tea as special as this one.
-The dry leaves are vibrant green flecked with gold, several shades lighter than the typical Taiwanese oolong.
-The hand-crafted clusters are loosely rolled, unraveling into clusters of three or four leaves on a stem.
-The cupped tea is sublime.
+Lishan Winter Sprout is one of our signature teas.
+In appearance, taste, texture, and aroma, we’ve never come across a tea as unique as this one.
+The dry leaves are vibrant green flecked with gold, several shades lighter than a typical Taiwanese oolong.
+The hand-crafted pearls are loosely rolled, unraveling into clusters of three or four leaves on a stem.

 There are several names for this tea.
-The tea maker calls it huang jin cha, or “gold tea.”
-We prefer the more poetic bu zhi chun, meaning “never know spring.”
-The unusual name refers to the pre-spring harvest of this tea, after the leaves had matured slowly through the winter months.
+The tea maker calls it huang jin cha, or gold tea.
+We prefer its more poetic name, bu zhi chun, meaning "never know spring.”
+The name refers to the pre-spring harvest of this tea, picked after the leaves have matured slowly through the winter months.

 The result is a base leaf that has all the necessary components for an extraordinary tea: one with texture, floral characteristics, and sweetness, without any hint astringency or bitterness.
-This tea was hand-picked and withered indoors, followed by a long low temperature oxidation for nearly ten hours before they were gently rolled to bruise the leaves.
-A shorter oxidation period followed by a final round of bruising, rolling and roasting finished the tea.
-The final result are gently curved clusters that unfurl gracefully when steeped.
+This tea was withered indoors, followed by long, low-temperature oxidation for more than ten hours before the tea was gently rolled to bruise the leaves.
+A second, shorter oxidation period was followed by a final round of bruising, rolling and roasting to finish the tea.
+The final result yields gently curled leaves that unfurl gracefully when steeped.

-The uniqueness of this tea reveals itself as soon as the tea clusters hit water.
-The brewed liquor is vibrant, almost neon green, and continues to infuse through multiple rounds.
+The uniqueness of this tea reveals itself as soon as the tea hits water.
+The brewed liquor is a vibrant, almost neon green, and the leaves continue to infuse through multiple rounds.
 Lishan Winter Sprout has an altogether different character than any Taiwanese oolong we have tried.
-Its viscosity is beyond compare - the concentration of compounds leaves a noticeable layer of green in each cup.
+Its viscosity is beyond compare - this concentration leaves a noticeable layer of green in each cup.
 The liquor is rich but bright, with the slight tang and floral quality of fresh green peppercorn, an underlying vegetal note of sugar snap pea, and the creaminess of egg custard.